Elections

 in Central South

-Whilst 2023 was the major year for local elections in the region, there are still 11 councils in the Central South with seats up in May 2024.
-7 will elect a third of the council, 3 will hold all-out elections and one will elect half of the council.
+Whilst 2023 was the major year for local elections in the region, there were 11 councils in the Central South with seats up in May 2024.
+7 elected a third of the council, 3 held all-out elections and one elected half of the council.

 Central South Map